instant-solutions/docker-gitlab-ci-android-runner/README.md

 * Read about [gitlab-ci-multi-runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/) to learn how integration works with GitLab CI.
 * This image is based on [docker-gitlab-ci-multi-runner](https://github.com/sameersbn/docker-gitlab-ci-multi-runner), which handles registration and startup.

+## License

+docker-gitlab-ci-android-runner is licensed under the terms of the Apache License 2.0.
+See the LICENSE file for more info.

+## Author

+Made with ❤️ in Austria by [instant:solutions](https://instant-it.at)